libremfg/rhize-docs/content/use-cases/track-and-trace.md

 ---

 This document shows you how to use ISA-95 and Rhize to create a generic, reusable model for any track-and-trace use case.
-As long as the source data is properly mapped and ingested, the provided queries should work for any operation with minimal modification.
+As long as you properly map and ingest the source data, the provided queries here should work for any operation with minimal modification.

 Rhize can model events and resources at a high degree of granularity, and its ISA-95 schema creates built-in relationships between these entities.
 So it makes an ideal backend to build detailed track-and-trace reports with a high degree of detail and context.